MusicScience37/cpp-stat-bench/doc/sphinx/src/about.md

     - Processing time for each execution.
     - Cumulative distribution function of processing time.
     - Violin plots.
+    - Box plots.
+    - Plots of processing time with respect to parameters.
+    - Plots of custom outputs with respect to parameters.
+    - Plots of custom outputs with respect to processing time.
 - Measure processing time in two patterns.
   - Processing time of each execution.
   - Mean processing time of consecutive executions.